Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Methodology

 \subsection{Implementation Details}

 \boldparagraph{Sampling Strategy and Sky Modeling} With the 3D bounding primitives covering the full scene, we sample points inside the bounding primitives to skip empty space.
-Specifically, for each camera ray, we sort all bounding primitives that the ray hits from near to far and save the intersections offline.
-As our bounding primitives are convex\footnote{The cuboids and ellipsoid are both convex.
-The extruded 3D plane is convex in a local region.}, each ray intersects a bounding primitive exactly twice which determines the sampling interval.
-To save storage and to speed up training, we keep the first 10 sorted bounding primitives as the rest are highly likely to be occluded.
-If a camera ray intersects less than 10 bounding primitives, we additionally sample a set of points to model the sky in $[t_{max}, t_{max} + t_{int}]$, where $t_{max}$ denotes the distance from the origin to the furthest bounding primitive and $t_{int}$ is a constant distance interval.
+For each ray, we optionally sample a set of points to model the sky after the furthest bounding primitive.
+More details regarding the sampling strategy can be found in the supplementary.
 Our sampling strategy allows the network to focus on the non-empty region.
-As evidenced by our experiments, this is particularly beneficial in unbounded outdoor environments. \\
+As evidenced by our experiments, this is particularly beneficial in unbounded outdoor environments.

 \boldparagraph{Training} We optimize one Panoptic NeRF model per scene, using a single NVIDIA 3090.
 For each scene, we set the origin to the center of the scene.
 We use Adam~\cite{kingma2014adam} with a learning rate of 5e-4 to train our models.
 We set loss weights to $\lambda_{\hat{\bS}}=1, \lambda_{{\bS}}=1, \lambda_{{\bs}}=1, \lambda_{\bC}=1, \lambda_{d}=0.1$, and the density threshold to $\sigma_{th}=0.1$.
 We optimize the total loss $\cL$ for 80,000 iterations.